 From Sand Dunes to Forest: Canopy Trees of Golden Gate Park

-Originally three tree species were planted and survived as canopy trees in the park: Monterey cypress, Monterey pine, and blue gum eucalyptus.
+Originally, three tree species were planted and survived as canopy trees in the park: Monterey cypress, Monterey pine, and blue gum eucalyptus.
 Those remain the most numerous trees in the park.
 Other trees in the original plantings included giant sequoia and coast redwood.
-Additional signature trees of Golden Gate Park and San Francisco Botanical Garden are represented.
+Additional signature trees of Golden Gate Park and the San Francisco Botanical Garden are represented in this exhibit.

-In an open submissions process, the work of over 30 artists has been selected to portray the canopy trees.
-Participating artists will include several well-known Bay Area artists as well as many artists who are new to exhibiting at the Library.
-The art to be shown is in various media, including watercolor, oil, acrylic, photography, digital scans, colored pencil, pastel, and more.
-These beautiful artworks represent trees in landscapes, as single or multiple individual trees and including any parts of a tree – branch, cones, seeds, flowers, twigs, leaves, buds, fruits, pods, bark, with birds, etc.
+In an open-submissions process, the work of over 30 artists has been selected to portray the canopy trees.
+Participating artists include several well-known Bay Area artists as well as many artists who are new to exhibiting at the Library.
+The art is in various media, including watercolor, oil, acrylic, photography, digital scans, colored pencil, pastel, and more.
+These beautiful artworks represent trees in landscapes, as single or multiple individual trees and including any parts of a tree: branch, cones, seeds, flowers, twigs, leaves, buds, fruits, pods, bark, with birds, etc.

-Also included are historical images and artifacts that help tell the story of the horticultural transformation of Golden Gate Park.
+Also included are historical images and explanatory text that help tell the story of the horticultural transformation of Golden Gate Park.